-Short state State Meaning

-pend Pending By default a VM starts in the pend-

-ing state, waiting for a resource to

-run on.
-It will stay in this state until

-the scheduler decides to deploy it, or

-the user deploys it using the onevm deploy command.

-hold Hold The owner has held the VM and it

-IIOIU noid will not be scheduled until it is re-

-leased.
-It can be, however, deployed

-manually.

-clon Cloning The VM is waiting for one or more

-disk images to finish the initial copy

-to the repository (image state still in

-lock)

-prol Prolog The system is transferring the VM

-files (disk images and the recovery file) to the host in which the virtual

-machine will be running.

-boot Boot OpenNebula is waiting for the hyper-

-1000 visor to create the VM.

-runn Running The VM is running (note that this

-stage includes the internal virtualized

-machine booting and shutting down

-phases).
-In this state, the virtualiza-

-tion driver will periodically monitor

-it.

-migr Migrate The VM is migrating from one re-

-source to another.
-This can be a life

-migration or cold migration (the VM

-is saved and VM files are transferred to the new resource).

-hotp Hotplug A disk attach/detach, nic at-

-110-ср nocpiug tach/detach operation is in process.

-snap Snapshot A system snapshot is being taken.

-save Save The system is saving the VM files af-

-ter a migration, stop or suspend oper-

-ation.

-epil Epilog In this phase the system cleans up the

-Host used to virtualize the VM, and

-additionally disk images to be saved

-are copied back to the system datasshut Shutdown OpenNebula has sent the VM the

-SIIUL Silucaowii shutdown ACPI signal, and is waiting

-for it to complete the shutdown pro-

-cess.
-If after a timeout period the VM

-does not disappear, OpenNebula will

-assume that the guest OS ignored the

-ACPI signal and the VM state will be

-changed to running , instead of done .

-stop Stopped The VM is stopped.
-VM state has

-been saved and it has been transferred

-back along with the disk images to

-allan Cuanandad the system datastore.

-.a.
-Managing Virtual No lachines Instances Same as stopped, but the files are left in the host to later resume the VM

-there (i.e. there is no need to re-

-schedule the VM).

-poff PowerOff Same as suspended, but no check-
+Shor t State Meaning state pend Pendin g By default a VM starts in the pending state, waiting for a resource to run on.
+It will stay in this state until the scheduler decides to deploy it, or the user deploys it using the onevm deploy command. hold Hold The owner has held the VM and it will not be scheduled until it is released.
+It can be, however, deployed manually. clon Clonin g The VM is waiting for one or more disk images to finish the initial copy to the repository (image state still in lock) prol Prolog The system is transferring the VM files (disk images and the recovery file) to the host in which the virtual machine will be running. boot Boot OpenNebula is waiting for the hypervisor to create the VM. runn Runnin g The VM is running (note that this stage includes the internal virtualized machine booting and shutting down phases).
+In this state, the virtualization driver will periodically monitor it. migr Migrat • The VM is migrating from one resource to another.
+This can be a life migration or cold migration (the VM is saved and VM files are transferred to the new resource). hotp Hotplu g A disk attach/detach, nic attach/detach operation is in process. snap Snapsh btA system snapshot is being taken. save Save The system is saving the VM files after a migration, stop or suspend operation. epil Epilog In this phase the system cleans up the Host used to virtualize the VM, and additionally disk - images to be saved are copied back to the system datastore. shut Shutdo wDepenNebula has sent the VM the shutdown ACPI signal, and is waiting for it to complete the shutdown process.
+If after a timeout period the VM does not disappear, OpenNebula will assume that the guest OS ignored the ACPI signal and the VM state will be changed to running , instead ator Ctorro Of done . stop scoppe images to the system detestore Cuenen linages to the system datastore. susp suspen need to re schedule the VM) poff PowerO f frame as suspended, but no checkpoint file is generated.
+Note that the files are left in the bost to POLI IOWEIO later hoot the VM there When the VM guest is shutdown.
+OpenNebula will put the VM in this state. unde Undepl The VM is shut down.
+The VM disks are transfered to the system datastore.
+The VM can be • • • • • F - resumed later. fail Failed The VM failed. unkn Unknow n The VM couldn't be reached, it is in an unknown state. clea Cleanu The MMmis twaiting for the drivers to clean the host after a onevm recoverrecreate action done Done The VM is done.
+VMs in this state won't be shown with onevm list but are kept in the database for accounting purposes.
+You can still get their information with the onevm show command.